E-readers vs. Physical Books: Which is Better for Seniors?

 Reduced Eye Strain

-Reading from physical books can be less straining on the eyes compared to reading from screens.
-For those who may already experience eye fatigue or strain, this can be a significant advantage.
+Physical books can be less straining on the eyes compared to reading from screens.
+For seniors who may already experience eye fatigue or strain, this can be a significant advantage.
 Physical books offer a gentler reading experience, allowing you to immerse yourself in the story without worrying about eye discomfort.

 No Technological Barriers

-While e-readers have become more user-friendly, some seniors may still feel apprehensive about using technology.
 Physical books eliminate any technological barriers, providing a straightforward and familiar reading experience.
-For seniors who prefer simplicity or are less comfortable with digital devices, physical books offer a reliable and accessible option.
+This can be an advantage for seniors who prefer simplicity or are less comfortable with digital devices.
+Unlike e-readers, physical books do not require any special skills or knowledge to operate, making them a reliable and accessible option.

 Sharing and Borrowing